localleon/ansible-sops-example/README.md

 # ansible-sops-example

-Repository to demonstrate Moziall SOPS working with Ansible
+Repository to demonstrate Moziall SOPS working with Ansible.

 ## Prerequisites
 Create the File `env/sample-env/secrets.yaml` locally, but don't commit it into git yet.

 ```yaml
 root_password: MyRootPassword123!
 ```

+Attention!
+Generate you're own public/private key if you want to follow along and execute the commands yourself.

 ## Install of SOPS and AGE